Neutron Fluence – What is Fluence

 Neutron Fluence and Irradiation Embrittlement

-During the operation of a nuclear power plant, the material of the reactor pressure vessel and the material of other reactor internals are exposed to neutron radiation (especially to fast neutrons), which results in localized embrittlement of the steel and welds in the area of the reactor core.
+During the nuclear power plant operation, the material of the reactor pressure vessel and the material of other reactor internals are exposed to neutron radiation (especially to fast neutrons), which results in localized embrittlement of the steel welds in the area of the reactor core.
 Irradiation embrittlement can lead to loss of fracture toughness.
-Typically, the low alloy reactor pressure vessel steels are ferritic steels that exhibit the classic ductile-to-brittle transition behaviour with decreasing temperature.
-This transitional temperature is of the highest importance during plant heatup.
+Typically, the low alloy reactor pressure vessel steels are ferritic steels that exhibit the classic ductile-to-brittle transition behavior with decreasing temperature.
+This transitional temperature is of the highest importance during plant heat up.

 - Low toughness region: Main failure mode is the brittle fracture (transgranular cleavage).
 In brittle fracture, no apparent plastic deformation takes place before fracture.
 Cracks propagate rapidly.

 - High toughness region: Main failure mode is the ductile fracture (shear fracture).
-In ductile fracture, extensive plastic deformation (necking) takes place before fracture.
-Ductile fracture is better than brittle fracture, because there is slow propagation and an absorption of a large amount energy before fracture.
+In ductile fracture, extensive plastic deformation (necking) occurs before fracture.
+Ductile fracture is better than brittle fracture because there is slow propagation and an absorption of a large amount of energy before fracture.

 Neutron irradiation tends to increase the temperature (ductile-to-brittle transition temperature) at which this transition occurs and tends to decrease the ductile toughness.

-Since the reactor pressure vessel is considered irreplaceable, neutron irradiation embrittlement of pressure vessel steels is a key issue in the long term assessment of structural integrity for life attainment and extension programmes.
+Since the reactor pressure vessel is considered irreplaceable, neutron irradiation embrittlement of pressure vessel steels is a key issue in the long-term assessment of structural integrity for life attainment and extension programs.